TEALSK12/2nd-semester-introduction-to-computer-science/lesson_208_zork.md

 ##Materials/Preperation
 * [Project]
-* Remove code hints in project, if you think that the students don't need them
 * Read through the handout,and project so that you are familiar with the requirements and can assist students

 ## Pacing Guide